ryantd42/NY-Legislative-Git/2023/A8247C-2023/bill.md

  Introduced by M. of A. PAULIN -- read once and referred to the Committee on Health -- recommitted to the Committee on Health in accordance with Assembly Rule 3, sec.
-2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+2 -- committee discharged, bill amended, ordered reprinted  as  amended  and  recommitted  to  said  committee -- again reported from said committee with  amendments,  ordered  reprinted  as amended and recommitted to said committee

- AN ACT to amend the public health law, in relation to the supervision of intravascular administration of contrast media by a radiographer
+ AN ACT to amend the public health law, in relation to the supervision of intravenous administration of contrast media by a radiographer

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: